Snowflake-Labs/sfguide_snowpark_on_jupyter/README.md

-# Snowtrek V2 - Snowpark on Jupyter and Beyond
+# Snowpark on Jupyter and Beyond

 ![](jpg/stock_small.jpg)

-Snowtrek V2 is a project to show how to get started with Jupyter Notebooks on [Snowpark](https://docs.snowflake.com/en/developer-guide/snowpark/index.html), a new product feature announced by Snowflake for [public preview](https://www.snowflake.com/blog/welcome-to-snowpark-new-data-programmability-for-the-data-cloud/) during the 2021 Snowflake Summit.
+This project will demonstrate how to get started with Jupyter Notebooks on [Snowpark](https://docs.snowflake.com/en/developer-guide/snowpark/index.html), a new product feature announced by Snowflake for [public preview](https://www.snowflake.com/blog/welcome-to-snowpark-new-data-programmability-for-the-data-cloud/) during the 2021 Snowflake Summit.
 With Snowtrek V2 you will learn how to tackle real world business problems as straightforward as ELT processing but also as diverse as math with rational numbers with unbounded precision, sentiment analysis and machine learning.

 Snowpark not only works with Jupyter Notebooks but with a variety of IDEs.
 Instructions on how to set up your favorite development environment can be found in the Snowpark documentation under [Setting Up Your Development Environment for Snowpark](https://docs.snowflake.com/en/developer-guide/snowpark/setup.html).